echopen/echopen_prototyping/stable/requirements/specifications/mobile-app.md

 * the local mode,
   * the image are fetched from a local folder and so emulates the real ones
   * image filters are implemented in order to improve contrast and image quality.
-These settings will then be reported in the production app, without letting the user to modify them -&gt; clement for more details
+These settings will then be reported in the production app, without letting the user to modify them -&gt; @clecoued for more details

 * the raw data are received from the transducer, before envelope detection and ScanConversion